gstackio/gstack-docs/index.md

 If you spot any mistakes, missing details, or have improvements to submit, don't hesitate to submit a PR on Github!
-Every page has a link to its Markdown source on Github, to ease your finding the releavant files to update.
+Every page has a link to its Markdown source on Github, to ease your finding the relevant files to update.

 ### For the newcomers